 OUR STORY- The Precis

-The campsite forms part of a wider network of farmed land down through Wooburn Green, Bourne End & Penn.
+The campsite forms part of a wider network of farmed land down through Wooburn Green, Bourne End & up to Penn.
 The farm has a long history and has always put environmental management at the heart of its activity.
 The site is bordered and looks over old and ancient woodlands, and its patchwork of fields includes wild flower strips, meadows and fields used for small scale arable farming.

 As the campsite is located on farmed land it is important that children/young people are kept under the supervision of a responsible adult and that signage and out of bound limits are adhered to.